-As a new University and with only a few graduates to date, it is not yet possible to know how long it will typically take students to complete an Associate's or a Bachelor's Degree at the University of the People.
-It will vary by student and depend in great part on whether a student studies full-time or part-time and whether or not they enroll for all five terms in every academic year.
-However, UoPeople students can begin to estimate their time-to-degree based on a number of factors and limitations listed below:
+Time to degree will vary by student and depend in great part on whether a student studies full-time or part-time and whether or not they enroll for all five terms in every academic year.

+Students are encouraged to be in contact with Academic Advisors in the Office of Student Affairs to begin developing an academic plan and to begin estimating their time-to-degree based on a number of factors and limitations listed below:

-- Students who elect to enroll in 2 or 3 courses full-time for all five terms in the year can complete the A.S. degree in two academic years and the B.S. degree in four years. - Students who enroll full-time, but follow the more universal pattern of postsecondary study and annually take 1 term out of residence, can complete the A.S. degree in two and a half academic years and the B.S degree in five years. - Students who pursue their degree on a part-time basis (1 course a term) or who take extended leaves will take longer to graduate. - Students must complete all requirements for the Associate's degree in no more than 25 terms of active enrollment excluding any periods of separation from the University. - Students must complete all requirements for the Bachelor's degree in no more than 50 terms of active enrollment excluding any periods of separation from the University.
+- Students who enroll full-time for all five terms in the year can complete the A.S. degree in two academic years and the B.S. degree in four years. - Students who enroll full-time, but follow the more universal pattern of postsecondary study and annually take 1 term out of residence, can complete the A.S. degree in two and a half academic years and the B.S degree in five years. - Students who pursue their degree on a part-time basis or who take extended leaves will take longer to graduate.

+Students exceeding the number of terms of active enrollment without completing all their degree requirements will be administratively withdrawn from the University.